 Raising funds is pretty straightforward, but public awareness can be a challenge.
 As of her pen-pals, Craig Cesal says, “I believe the biggest hurdle we have as marijuana lifers, is that most people don’t even know, or don’t accept that there are first time offenders, such as me, sentenced to life without parole for marijuana.
 She sets a great stage, and puts in great effort to get us that attention, which is our only avenue to relief.”
 Ultimately, Deedee’s goal is to not only provide hope and financial support to pot lifers, but to “spread the word about their death sentences and join forces with others who want to offer support and work for change.”

 When we learned of her mission, we knew we had to get involved and help in any way we can.
 The fact that there are non-violent cannabis offenders sentenced to die in prison is as unconscionable as it is heartbreaking.
-So we have opened part of our dispensary as a Pot Lifers Museum & Boutique as a vivid reminder that cannabis prohibition is still alive and well.
-Visitors are welcome to read correspondence between Deedee and several prisoners, and see original artwork by self-taught painter and paraplegic prisoner Michael Pelletier.
+So in 2019 we opened a section of our dispensary as a Pot Lifers Museum & Boutique as a vivid reminder that cannabis prohibition is still alive and well.
+Visitors could read correspondence between Deedee and several prisoners, and see original artwork by self-taught painter and paraplegic prisoner Michael Pelletier.
 In addition to selling various items under the Pot Fairy line, Deedee has collaborated to launch Pot Fairy Originals, with her cute logo emblazoned on vintage tees and accessories.
-Proceeds will help fund the commissary accounts of these drug POWs.
+Proceeds have helped fund the commissary accounts of these drug POWs.
+While the exhibit is now over, we feel good about the awareness we raised and even better that many of our original pot lifers were granted clemency in 2020/2021.

 Are you as outraged as we are?
 Want to get involved?
 Deedee is always looking for ideas that will further the cause, and volunteers to help improve the lives of cannabis prisoners, including the all-important task of corresponding with inmates.
 Writing letters may seem simple, but communicating and maintaining relationships with prisoners, who are often in despair and hopeless, is something even their loved ones and friends often struggle to do.